 About the Internship

 The Agora Excavations Conservation Laboratory of the American School of Classical Studies at Athens is offering one Archaeological Conservation Internship for the 2021 summer excavation season.
 The Conservation Laboratory functions as an integral part of the American School of Classical Studies at Athens' Agora Excavations.
 Its aim is to support the excavations by providing services that contribute to the study and understanding of the site.

-The internships will give students an opportunity to treat freshly excavated archaeological finds and to participate in an active on-site conservation laboratory.
+Interns will have an opportunity to treat freshly excavated archaeological finds and to participate in an active on-site conservation laboratory.
 Under the supervision and guidance of the Agora Conservation staff, interns will carry out general conservation duties including: examination and analysis of artifacts; documentation; cleaning; reconstruction; restoration; and photography of artifacts from the current excavation and from storage.
-In this way, students will be able to work with a variety of materials including ceramics, stone, glass, copper alloys, iron, lead, bone and occasionally ivory and wood.
+In this way, interns will be able to work with a variety of materials including ceramics, stone, glass, copper alloys, iron, lead, bone and occasionally ivory and wood.
 An introduction to the re-treatment, preventive and long-term care of archaeological collections will also be provided.

 Applicants must currently be enrolled in a graduate or equivalent conservation program or they must have recently completed their studies in conservation.
-All successful candidates are required to obtain their own medical insurance for the duration of their internship.
-Moreover, all successful candidates are responsible for their travel arrangements to and from Athens, Greece and for arranging their own accommodation.
+Successful candidates are required to obtain their own medical insurance for the duration of their internship.
+Successful candidates are also responsible for their travel arrangements to and from Athens, Greece and for arranging their own accommodation.
 A modest expense allowance, consisting of approximately 120 euros per week, and a housing allowance of 125 euros per week (up to 1000 euros for 8 weeks and upon submission of receipts) will be provided for each intern during their internship.
 Those persons who are already resident in their own accommodations in Athens are welcome to apply for the program and will receive the same expense allowance, although no refund for their housing is possible.